btschwartz12/DCU_Config_Tool/README.md

 ```
 Find `<YOUR_SOURCE_PATH>`, and replace it the absolute path of where your source directory is located.
 (If you need help, try running the command `$ pwd`).

 Find `<YOUR_PYTHON_LIBRARY_PATH>`, and replace it with the corresponding path from step 4.

 DO NOT MODIFY ANYTHING ELSE.

 6. Locate the `buildScript.bat` batch file in the `scripts/` directory.
-Find step 1, and initialize the names of your directory from step5, and the name of the spec file.
+Find step 1, and initialize the name of your directory from step 5, and the name of the spec file.
 Step 2 will build the executable, step 3 will place the config files in the executable's directory.

 7. Run the batch file on your machine: